Skip to main content

 About Penn State Altoona

 Penn State Altoona’s Ivyside campus, home to the college since 1947, consists of all-purpose athletic fields, a turf soccer field with an eight-lane track, a reflecting pond, thirty-three buildings, and four residence halls.
-In 1999, the college added its first location in downtown Altoona with the leasing of the former Playhouse Theater.
+In 1999, the college opened its first downtown Altoona location by leasing the former Playhouse Theater.
 Since then, the college has expanded its footprint downtown, which is now home to the Devorris Downtown Center (classrooms and conference facilities), Aaron Building (communications suite, nursing simulation labs, Dining Car Downtown, William J. Castle Executive Quarters, and Sutter Suites), Kazmaier Family Building (Development and Alumni Relations Office), The Sheetz Center for Entrepreneurial Excellence (entrepreneurship program and Sheetz Fellows program), and Penn Building (classrooms, office space).

-The college boasts world-class faculty in all of its four academic divisions: Arts and Humanities; Business, Engineering, and Information Sciences and Technology; Education, Human Development, and Social Sciences; and Mathematics and Natural Sciences.
+The college boasts world-class faculty across its two academic divisions: the Division of Business, Health, Humanities, and Social Sciences, and the Division of Business, Science, and Technology.
 Small classes and excellent support systems enable students to reach their fullest potential.
-The small campus environment allows for a comprehensive learning experience while combining the high standards of a major research university.
+The small campus environment provides a comprehensive learning experience while upholding the high standards of a major research university.

-Penn State Altoona believes that the college experience should include more than just classroom learning and therefore is proud to offer its students a wide array of extracurricular opportunities.
-These opportunities include more than sixty clubs and organizations, community service opportunities, honor societies, pre-professional groups, student government, club sports, and student leadership programs.
+Penn State Altoona believes that the college experience should include more than just classroom learning and, therefore, is proud to offer its students a wide array of extracurricular opportunities.
+These opportunities include more than forty clubs and organizations, community service, honor societies, pre-professional groups, student government, club sports, and student leadership programs.

 Baccalaureate and Associate Degree Program